thom4parisot/wp-less/readme.txt

  1. Activate it through your WordPress plugins administration page

 == Changelog ==
+= Version 1.1 =
+ * updated plugin-toolkit to 1.1
+ * added `bootstrap-for-theme.php` to let themers bundle the plugin
+ * theme bootstrap will only load if the plugin is not alread activated

 = Version 1.0 =

  * implemented the forthcoming `plugin-toolkit` to speed up plugin development